percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | subdoc      |            |

 In cases where the Pods require complex tuning the advanced option turns off the `topologykey` effect.
-This setting allows the standard Kubernetes affinity constraints of any complexity to be used
+This setting allows the standard Kubernetes affinity constraints of any complexity to be used.

 ### `sharding.mongos.tolerations.key`